 The raw infiltration gallery consists of two components: a below-ground water intake gallery and a raw water intake gallery extension.
-The below-ground water intake gallery is located approximately 27 ft below the ground surface and consists of three 250 ft long 24-inch perforated metal pipes.
-The raw water intake gallery extension extends from the water intake gallery into the Klamath River and is overlain by cobble.
-The extension consists of two 100 ft long 12-inch perforated metal pipes.
+The below-ground water intake gallery is located approximately 27 ft below the ground surface and consists of three 250 ft long 24-inch diameter perforated metal pipes.
+The raw water intake gallery extension consists of two 100 ft long 12-inch perforated metal pipes reaching into the Klamath River and overlain by cobble.
 These galleries deliver water to both the irrigation pump and the drinking water pump, which operate separate systems.

-An above-ground water treatment building which contains a three-part filtration unit is centrally located above the water intake gallery.
+An above-ground water treatment building containing a three-part filtration unit is centrally located above the water intake gallery.
 A 60-inch diameter sump extends from the water treatment building to the floor of the gallery, and the intake pump is situated at the bottom of the sump.
 Water destined for the potable water system is pumped to the treatment building and sampled by an automated turbidimeter and then injected with a polymer coagulant prior to passing through three separate pressure vessels for filtration.
-The first (roughing) filter consists of sand, the second (fining) filter is comprised of garnet media, and the third is comprised of activated carbon.
-After passing through the filters, the potable water is injected with chlorine before being sampled by an automated turbidimeter and residual chlorine analyzer and pumped to a 32,000-gallon bolted-steel tank for storage.
+The first (roughing) filter consists of sand, the second (fining) filter is comprised of garnet media, and the third (finishing) filter is comprised of activated carbon.
+After passing through the filters, the potable water is injected with chlorine before being sampled by another automated turbidimeter and a residual chlorine analyzer and pumped to a 32,000-gallon bolted-steel tank for storage.
 The water is then distributed to the restrooms and potable water faucets located throughout the Collier Rest Area.